LittleBangTheory/LittleBangTheory/README.md

 # LittleBangTheory

-Projects :

-- :man: Student in engineering, specialized in IT, networks, and cybersecurity.
+:man: Student in engineering, specialized in IT, networks, and cybersecurity.

-- :file_folder: You can find as pinned repositories some of my personal projects.
+:file_folder: You can find as pinned repositories some of my personal projects.
-- :hammer: [Fuzzungus](https://github.com/Projet-F/fuzzungus), a complete network fuzzer, forked from Boofuzz, a 6-month 3-persons full-time work !

 Papers :